globo-muse/polen/polen/plugins/wp-user-avatar/readme.txt

 = Multiple Payment Processors =

-Easily connect to Stripe to collect payments.
-We are working on adding additional gateways (PayPal, Mollie, Square, PayStack, RazorPay, Mercado Pago) in the future.
+Easily connect to Stripe & PayPal to collect payments.
+We are working on adding additional gateways (Mollie, Square, PayStack, RazorPay, Mercado Pago) in the future.

 = Powerful Payment Options =